 Most portraits are painted with light coming from about forty-five degrees in front of the model.
 The light reaches most of the visible form, leaving only a fraction of the form in shadow.
 The light is low enough to illuminate both eyes.

+In this portrait by Rembrandt, the main light casts a shadow onto the man’s left cheek, leaving a lighted triangle on the shaded side.
 This pattern is called three-quarter lighting since three-fourths of the form is illuminated.
 Three-quarter lighting is straightforward, clear, and flattering.
 It’s good to use if you want to capture a recognizable likeness.